chinmaymk/aikit/docs/guide/getting-started.md

 :::

-## Setup API Keys
+## 2. API Keys

-Set environment variables for the providers you want to use:
+AIKit is great, but it's not magic.
+You still need API keys from the providers you want to use.

 ```bash
 export OPENAI_API_KEY="your-openai-api-key"